ddhacks007/EventRevisionAnalyzer/README.md

 3. **Database Integration**: Both the revisions and their associated tags are integrated into our database, ensuring their storage is organized and they are accessible for further analysis.

 4. **User Interface Enhancement**: The user interface displays events along with the count of associated Wikipedia revisions by using revision-tag and event-tag relations.
-Users can delve into more details, such as the Wikipedia title and how the tag contributions relate to the total count of revisions for each event.
+Users can delve into more details, such as the Revision distribution across Titles and Tags for an event.

 ## Workflow